What is the most important tool in a woodshop

 The Practical Answer

-If I could only have one power tool, it would be a table saw.
-It rips, crosscuts, cuts joints, handles sheet goods, and does most of the heavy lifting in furniture making.
+If I could only have one power tool, it’d be a table saw.
+It rips, crosscuts, handles joinery, manages sheet goods, and does most of the heavy lifting in furniture making.
 Nothing else is as versatile for flat work.

 The Real Answer

 Mark your cut lines precisely.
 Check for square constantly.
-Measure twice.
-Basic stuff, but it’s where most problems start.
+Measure twice — yeah, it’s a cliche, but it’s a cliche because people keep learning it the hard way.
+Basic stuff, but it’s where most problems actually originate.

 If You’re Starting From Nothing

 Get a circular saw and a router.
-Add a tablesaw when budget allows.
-Hand tools for detail work: chisels, hand planes, files.
-Build your shop around projects, not theoretical needs.
+Those two cover a shocking amount of ground.
+Add a table saw when the budget allows.
+Pick up hand tools for detail work — chisels, a hand plane, some files.
+Build your shop around actual projects, not a theoretical wish list.

 What I Actually Use Most

 My table saw, thickness planer, and random orbit sander probably account for 80% of my shop time.
-Everything else handles specific situations.
+Everything else handles specific situations as they come up.

-But without accurate measurement and layout, none of those tools would matter.
-So maybe the answer is: whatever tool helps you be precise.
-For me that’s a good square and a sharp marking knife.
+But without accurate measurement and layout, none of those tools matter.
+So maybe the real answer is: whatever helps you be precise.
+For me that’s a quality combination square and a sharp marking knife.
+Not glamorous, but honest.

 Quality hand tools last generations.
+That’s what makes them endearing to us woodworkers — they connect you to the craft in a way power tools don’t.
 A good set of chisels, a marking gauge, and a hand plane will outlive everything else in your shop.
-Start with quality there even if you buy budget power tools initially.
+Start with quality there even if you’re buying budget power tools to begin with.
+Those hand tools will still be sharp and useful long after your first table saw has been replaced twice.

 David Chen